UVA vs. UVB: Was ist der Unterschied und warum ist er für deine Hautpflege entscheidend?

 ✅ Apply sunscreen daily and generously

-Anyone who wants to take preventative measures against collagen degradation, pigment spots and loss of elasticity should pay particular attention to the UVA component.
+Those who want to take preventative measures against collagen breakdown, pigment spots and loss of elasticity should pay particular attention to the UVA component.

 Recommendation:

-The Skingineered UVA Booster offers UVA protection that even exceeds UVB protection – a first on the market.
-For us, this is an important step toward skin-needs-oriented innovation.
+The Skinengineered UVA Booster offers UVA protection that even exceeds UVB protection – a first on the market.
+For us, this is an important step towards skin-needs-oriented innovation.

 Your Ying